marco-jardim/chatgpt-proxy/README.md

 policy checks (scopes/audience) results in `401` with an explanatory message.
 The bridge token check (if configured) still applies in addition to OAuth.

+### Open mode (transparent proxy)

+If you set `OPEN_MODE=1`, the server skips all validations (`Signature-Agent`, `X-Bridge-Token`, and OAuth).
+It will accept requests without those headers and proxy them as-is.
+This is handy when using it as a simple connector in Agent mode, but it is unsafe for exposed environments.
+Use only in trusted and isolated setups.

 ## Testing